Using Vinegar to Remove Pet Stains

 It used to be that if you needed to clean something in your house you just made a trip to the grocery store and perused the cleaning aisle.

 You would just throw into your cart whatever cleaning product caught your eye or maybe something you had a coupon for or you saw an advertisement and it sounded promising so you're going to give it a try.

 More recently though, there has been a trend towards homemade cleaning products that are made from all natural products.
 Products you may have in your home already.

 These homemade products can take the place of store bought floor cleaners, kitchen and bathroom cleaners, stain and odor removers and so much more.

 One of my all time favorites is white vinegar.
 You can use it almost anywhere in the home.
 It's inexpensive, it's usually something already in the pantry and it's good for the environment.

 White vinegar is a great cleaner for removing pet stains as well.
 Vomit, feces and urine stains come out easily with a quick application of my vinegar cleaning solution.

-An added benefit is that vinegar is a great deodorizer so it doesn't just remove pet stains, it gets out any lingering odor or smell too.
+An added benefit is that vinegar is a deodorizer so it doesn't just remove pet stains, it removes any lingering odors.